nalton-software/mindstorms-remote-control/README.md

 We will test this by using all of the keyboard commands and checking that they perform as expected with acceptable latency.

 We might also challenge someone to a race or a sumo contest and tests if it can do well.

+## Program structure

+The program is segregated into two main parts; the frontend website and the backend server.
+The backend server sets up a socketio server serving the frontend as static html in the `frontend/` folder and waits for the frontend to connect with the socketio server.
+The frontend will connect with a password (for security) and then will be able to send motor moves commands to the server with minimal latency.
+Note that the backend only handles motor moves command from the frontend which will do all the motor move calculating from the key presses or mouse moves (control modes).
+The frontend will also poll the server for sensor data and the server will send it back.